 What’s so bad about homosexuality, that it would deserve that kind of punishment?
 Nothing at all, as far as I can tell.
 I haven’t heard any good reasons to think gay sex is immoral.
 I’ve heard some bad ones though…

-Is homosexuality wrong because it’s unnatural?2 What does it mean for something to be natural?
-It just means it wasn’t made by or caused by humans.
+Is homosexuality wrong because it’s unnatural?3 What does it mean for something to be natural?
+It just means it wasn’t caused by humans.
 So can anything people do be “natural”?
 If any human behaviors deserve to be called natural, it would be things that people don’t have to make an effort to do, or things that people do without being taught or otherwise influenced by other people.

 But more importantly, whether something is natural or not has nothing to do with whether it’s good or bad!
 Brushing your teeth isn’t natural, but that doesn’t make it bad.
 Getting struck by lightning is natural, but that doesn’t make it good.

 Is homosexuality wrong because it doesn’t contribute to keeping the world populated?
 Neither does celibacy, and Christians generally consider that a virtue, not a sin.

 Some people may be worried that it would be hard to keep the world populated if everyone decided to have only gay sex.
 This fear seems to rely on the odd assumption that everyone would rather be having gay sex, and that the only reason most people settle for straight sex is because it’s more socially acceptable.
 In reality, most people are straight, which means they’re not interested in having gay sex.
 So this scenario is never going to be a real problem.

 Why would anyone think that everyone turning gay was a possibility?
 Apparently some people don’t understand that different people actually have different sexual interests.
 They think being straight or gay just means making an arbitrary choice between two behaviors that are both desirable to you, while in reality the majority of people only find one of those behaviors desirable.5